toddschultz/EnvNoiseDetector/README.md

 The repo is composed the following folders:
 * code - contains the scripts and functions required to reproduce the results
 * data - contains folders for the raw data, intermediate results, and final results
-* devdocs - contains documents regarding the background of the project and progress reports
+* devdocs - contains documents regarding the background of the project, progress reports, the final project poster and the final report
 * zreferences - contains copy of references useful for the project

+Inside the code folder, there are many scripts and functions that were used to carry out the analysis.
+The MATLAB Live scripts were used to document and compute the major components of the project.
+For example, MFCCFeatureGenerator.mlx is the live script that processes the raw time series data and computes the mel-frequency cepstral coefficients feature set.
+Typically, the live scripts followed a naming convention of XYGenerator.mlx, where X would be the name of the algorithm or model and Y would specify if the result was a feature set, model, or simulation result.
+Also, many functions are available in the folder and follow a similar naming convention.
+All of the live scripts and functions are documented thoroughly via in-code comments.

-A copy of the final report is available in the root folder of the repo.
+A PDF copy of the final report is available in the root folder of the repo.